 Author: Melissa S. Burdorf, JD, Legal Editor

-In-depth review of the spectrum of Alaska employment law requirements HR must follow with respect to jury duty.
+In-depth review of the spectrum of Rhode Island employment law requirements HR must follow with respect jury duty.

 Enhanced to improve the comprehensiveness, organization and scope of coverage.

 This model letter can be used when an employer wishes to request that an employee be excused from serving on a jury or to defer jury service based on an undue hardship or extreme inconvenience to the employer's business operations.